Video Game / EA Sports Street

 - Expy: Stretch from NBA Street is a pretty obvious one to Julius Erving, what with his Chuck Taylors, huge afro, and ungodly dunking prowess.

 - If Takashi, also from that series, wasn't originally designed as one for Yao Ming, who was still playing in China at the time, then he definitely feels like one now, since, like Yao, Takashi is East Asian, absurdly tall, and great at blocking shots.

 - Bonafide—yet another NBA Street original—is a subtler one for Allen Iverson.
 He's from Philadelphia, where A.I. spent most of his pro career, is fairly short for a basketball player, and is great with handles and crossing up his opponents.

-- Jive Turkey: "Shoeless Joe" Jackson goes beyond Totally Radical and into this with his play-by-play.
+- Jive Turkey: "Joe the Show" Jackson goes beyond Totally Radical and into this with his play-by-play.
 Possibly justified, since he looks older than most of the players, so he might just be using the slang from when he was a player, but he still habitually says things like this:

 is in the house, baby!
 Ooooooo-wee!

 - Made of Iron: The players on NFL Street.
 They would be hit as hard as the usual American Football game but without all the armor.